 No more sugaring

-Just a pinch of salt added to cake icing will keep it lovely to the last piece, preventing it from “sugaring.”
+Just a pinch of salt added to cake icing will keep it lovely to the last piece, preventing it from forming crunchy crystals known as “sugaring.”

 As you are peeling apples, pears, or potatoes, drop them into cold, lightly salted water and they will retain their color.